justRuba/Distance-Sensing-with-ESP32-and-Ultrasonic-Sensor/README.md

 # Distance-Sensing-with-ESP32-and-Ultrasonic-Sensor
-This project uses an ESP32 microcontroller and an ultrasonic sensor to measure distances accurately.
-It calculates distance by timing the round-trip of sound waves and displays the results via serial communication.
+This project utilizes an ESP32 microcontroller and an ultrasonic sensor to measure distances accurately.
+The measured distance is calculated based on the time it takes for ultrasonic pulses to travel to a target and back, using the speed of sound in air.